-An aircraft is considered "released" once the aircraft has departed their base and fill Informationis voiced over the intercom.
-The resource is considered to be released requiring release information from the requesting Unit.
-If positive radio contact has not been made with the responding aircraft, notify the GACC, sending Unit and Airbase by stating "Negative Contact".
-This advises the GACC, sending Unit and Airbase that the requesting ECC has not been able tocontact the aircraft to advise them of the release.
+An aircraft is considered "assigned" and needs to be "released" once the aircraft has departed their base and fill information isvoiced over the intercom If positive radio contact has not been made with the responding aircraft, notify the GACC, sending Unit, and Airbase by stating "Negative Contact".
+This advises the GACC, sending Unit, and Airbase that the requesting ECC has not been able tocontact the aircraft to advise them of the release.

-An aircraft is considered "Canceled" only if prior to becoming airborne and receiving Fill Information the aircraft is determined not to be needed.
+An aircraft is considered "Canceled" if it is not needed prior to becoming airborne.

-Required Information: Examples: Unit with the existing old incident addresses their GACC, sending Unit and Airbase.
-North Ops, Oroville, Chico Air Attack Base, Redding old order, SHU-5555. aircraft release (Wait for acknowledgement) Request Number, resource identifier, load status, the name of the base they are returning to and eta On Alpha 4, Tanker 93 released with half a load, returning to Chico, ETA 1548.
+Required Information: Examples: Unit with the existing old incident addresses theirGACC, sending Unit, and Airbase.
+"North Ops, Oroville, Chico Air Attack Base, Redding old order, SHU-Cow. aircraft release (Wait for acknowledgement) Request Number, resource identifier, load status, thename of the base they are returning to and eta "On Alpha 4, Tanker 93 released with half a load, returning to Chico, ETA 1548.